Hierarchy of Genuine Tripartite Non-Gaussian Entanglement

 \emph{Theorem 3:} A tripartite state is genuinely entangled if the inequality

 is violated for any hierarchy index $n$.

-This criterion of tripartite genuine entanglement is obtained using the full inseparability inequalities (\ref{eq4}) in combination with the two-mode separability condition proposed by M. Hillery and M. S. Zubairy \cite{mm.prl.96.050503.2006}.
-A detailed derivation is provided in the Supplementary Material \cite{triple.prl.2020}.

 Let us now discuss the main features of the proposed criteria.
-For any tripartite continuous variable state, criteria (\ref{eq4}) and (\ref{eq12}) are sufficient conditions to determine entanglement.
-For a hierarchy index $n=1$, the matrix elements of block $C_{k-lm}$ in the high-order covariance matrix (\ref{eq8}) can be decomposed into the superposition of 3rd-order standardized moments --coskewness--, \emph{i.e.}, $\langle\hat{p}^1_k\hat{p}^1_{lm}\rangle=\langle\hat{p}^1_k\hat{p}^1_{l}\hat{q}^1_{m}\rangle+\langle\hat{p}^1_k\hat{q}^1_{l}\hat{p}^1_{m}\rangle$ and $\langle\hat{q}^j_k\hat{q}^j_{lm}\rangle=\langle\hat{q}^1_k\hat{q}^1_{l}\hat{q}^1_{m}\rangle-\langle\hat{q}^1_k\hat{p}^1_{l}\hat{p}^1_{m}\rangle$, recently measured experimentally for TPS \cite{chang.prx.10.011011.2020}.
-Inequality (\ref{eq11}) indicates that even if there are non-Gaussian correlations among the three modes, they may not be entangled, which means that non-zero high-order standardized moments are a necessary but not sufficient condition for diagnosing non-Gaussian entanglement.
-Thus, based on the standard form (\ref{eq8}), violations of criteria (\ref{eq4}) and (\ref{eq12}) imply fully inseparable and genuine tripartite non-Gaussian entanglement, respectively.
-In addition, the elements in the block $C_{k-lm}$ have state-independent properties \cite{triple.prl.2020}, which significantly simplify the complexity of experimental measurements compared to other cases where determining non-Gaussian entanglement requires two different measurement protocols, non-Gaussianity and inseparability \cite{jeong.np.8.564.2014,morin.np.8.570.2014,ra.np.non.2020}.
+For any tripartite continuous variable state, violations of criteria (\ref{eq4}) and (\ref{eq13}) are sufficient to confirm fully inseparable and genuine tripartite entanglement, respectively.
+When the hierarchy index $n=1$, the matrix elements in block $C_{k-lm}$ can be decomposed into the superposition of 3rd-order standard moments --coskewness--, i.e., $\langle\hat{p}^1_k\hat{p}^1_{lm}\rangle=\langle\hat{p}^1_k\hat{p}^1_{l}\hat{q}^1_{m}\rangle+\langle\hat{p}^1_k\hat{q}^1_{l}\hat{p}^1_{m}\rangle$ and $\langle\hat{q}^j_k\hat{q}^j_{lm}\rangle=\langle\hat{q}^1_k\hat{q}^1_{l}\hat{q}^1_{m}\rangle-\langle\hat{q}^1_k\hat{p}^1_{l}\hat{p}^1_{m}\rangle$, recently measured experimentally for TPS \cite{chang.prx.10.011011.2020}.
+Inequality (\ref{eq11}) indicates that even if there are non-Gaussian correlations among the three modes, they may be separable, which implies that non-zero high-order standard moments are a necessary but not sufficient condition for diagnosing non-Gaussian entanglement.
+Thus, based on three sets of standard form $V^n_1$, violations of criteria (\ref{eq4}) and (\ref{eq13}) imply \emph{fully inseparable} and \emph{genuine tripartite non-Gaussian entanglement}, respectively.
+Besides, the elements in block $C_{k-lm}$ have state-independent properties \cite{triple.prl.2020}, which significantly simplify the complexity of experimental measurements compared to other cases where determining non-Gaussian entanglement requires two different measurement protocols, non-Gaussianity and inseparability \cite{jeong.np.8.564.2014,morin.np.8.570.2014,ra.np.non.2020}.